kristinriebe/provenance-rave/readme-implementation-notes.md

 Thus, I wrote VO-variants of the serializers for each model, which more directly map the model attributes and use "voprov" as namespace everywhere.

+### W3C serialization of ActivityFlow
+Since ActivityFlow and hadStep do not exist in W3C, they have to be represented differently.
+I chose to use a plan-entity for linking activities with their activityFlow.
+Thus, for each activityFlow one needs to:
+* include activityFlow with its attributes as activity; additional attribute voprov:class = 'voprov:activityFlow'
+* create a plan-entity, with an id derived from activityFlow id
+* for each hadStep-relation, add a wasAssociatedWith-relation, linking the step- activity with the plan of the activityFlow (and no agent); also link plan with activityFlow itself

+This is similar to what is shown in D-PROV for representing workflows with core W3C classes.

 ## Issues to be taken care of
 * provn serialization needs marker "-" for missing elements, e.g. for time in `used` and `wasGeneratedBy` relationship
 * all ids must be qualified (even for relations)